-A tracheal catheter will attach to the AVEA at the connection on the front panel marked as Aux.
+A tracheal monitoring tube attaches to the AVEA at the connection on the front panel marked as Aux.
 The connector is shown in Figure 2-23.

-See "Chapter 4: Monitors, Displays and Maneuvers" for placement technique for tracheal catheters.
+See "Chapter 4: Monitors, Displays and Maneuvers" for the placement technique for tracheal monitoring tube.

-The AVEA is designed to ensure that the user and patient are not exposed to excessive leakage current per applicable standards (UL2601 and IEC60601-1).
+The AVEA is designed to ensure that the user and patient are not exposed to excessive leakage current per applicable standards (UL 60601-1 and IEC60601-1).
 However, this cannot be guaranteed when external devices are attached to the ventilator.